-How to Search for Images and Videos on Twitter: A Visual Guide
+How to Search for Images and Videos on Twitter: A Visual Guide?

 Twitter (or “X,” if that’s what you call it) moves fast, great for catching fresh memes and breaking-news clips, not so great for finding them later.
 The timeline fills up, you scroll and that perfect GIF seems gone forever.
-The fix is simpler than you might think: a couple of built-in clicks, plus an optional dashboard if you search all the time, can pull up any photo, GIF or video without fuss.

-Why Visual Tweets Deserve Their Own Search Strategy
+Why Visual Tweets Deserve Their Own Search Strategy?

 1. Pictures and clips pull people in.